ansemjo/ipxeboot/README.md

 compilation.
 They enable certain features, tweak the branding and change the color scheme ...

 See http://ipxe.org/buildcfg for a list of useful build options.

+## Licensing

+This project is licensed under the GNU General Public License 3 or any later version at your own discretion.

+The container image is [distributed](https://hub.docker.com/r/ansemjo/ipxeboot) with [iPXE](http://ipxe.org/) and [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/) binaries, both of which are licensed under "GPL-2.0 or later" terms.